boc-tothefuture/openhab-jruby/README.md

   </a>
  </p>

 ## Usage

 Usage documentation is located [here](https://boc-tothefuture.github.io/openhab-jruby/).

 ## Contribution

 Contribution process is described [here](https://boc-tothefuture.github.io/openhab-jruby/contributing/).

 ## Discussion

 Please see [this thread](https://community.openhab.org/t/jruby-openhab-rules-system/110598) on the OpenHAB forum for further discussion.
 Ideas and suggestions are welcome.

 ## Library Status

-This is an alpha and syntax and all elements are subject to change as the library evolves.
+This is a beta and syntax and all elements are subject to change as the library evolves.